-Where in respect of a Sub-fund the ACD and the Depositary have agreed that all or part of the Annual Management Charge or any other income expense payments may be charged against capital instead of against income, which may result in capital erosion or constrain capital growth, this is stated in Appendix A, along with details of the actual or maximum amount thereof which may be so charged.
-For the avoidance of doubt, any income expense payments in respect of a Sub-fund or Class of Shares in excess of the income attributable or deemed to be attributable to that Sub-fund or Class may be taken from the capital property attributable or deemed to be attributable to that Sub-fund or Class, which may also result in capital erosion or constrain capital growth.
+In respect of Baillie Gifford Japanese Income Growth Fund and Baillie Gifford Sustainable Income Fund, the ACD and the Depositary have agreed that all or part of the income expenses of the relevant Sub-fund (including the Annual Management Charge of the ACD) may be charged against capital instead of against income, which may result in capital erosion or constrain capital growth, this is stated in Appendix A, along with detail of the actual or maximum amount thereof which may be so charged.

+For the avoidance of doubt, in respect of any Sub-fund of the Company (save for Baillie Gifford Japanese Income Growth Fund, Baillie Gifford Sterling Aggregate Bond Fund and Baillie Gifford Sustainable Income Fund), any income expense payments in respect of a Sub-fund or Class of Shares in excess of the income attributable or deemed to be attributable to that Sub-fund or Class shall be taken from the capital property attributable or deemed to be attributable to that Sub-fund or Class, which may also result in capital erosion or constrain capital growth.